The Black-Scholes Financial Model

 The Black-Scholes Formula and Binary Options

-The Black-Scholes valuation is particularly useful for trading binary options.
+The Black-Scholes valuation is especially useful for trading binary options.
 Since the goal of a binary options trade is the be in-the-money when the option expires, the Black-Scholes formula can determine if the probability of that happening is with you or against you.
 Since Black-Scholes seeks the fair valuation for both buyer and seller, it does not depend on significant outside factors to influence the price of the commodity option.
 It therefore gives you a hint as to whether you should buy the option to go up or to buy it to go down.
-Mastering the Black-Scholes formula can give you a significant edge on trading in binary options.
+Achieving Black-Scholes formula expertise is a great way to build up tremendous leverage as a trader of binary options.